 Parineeti Chopra shares her tip for staying hydrated during pregnancy

-Mumbai: Parineeti Chopra, who is expecting her first child, shared how she stays hydrated during pregnancy.
-Taking to her Instagram stories, the...
+Parineeti Chopra, who is expecting her first child, shared how she stays hydrated during pregnancy.
+Taking to her Instagram stories, the mom-to-be...

 Taking to her Instagram stories, the mom-to-be shared a candid video of herself where she is seen drinking lemon water.
 Clad in comfy white outfit, Parineet could be seen sitting on a couch, sipping lemon water while recording herself.
 She captioned the clip simply, “Nimbu pani peete huyi ladki.”
 The Kesari actress also made a wink looking at the camera with lemon water in her hand.
 The text on the click read, “Cheers Bye.”